Getting started

 BeyondCron % exit

-1. confirm that you can login to BeyondCron using bc-cli or bc-web
+1. confirm that you can login to BeyondCron using bc-cli

 username% /usr/local/bin/bc-cli